matpiekos/matpiekos/README.md

 ### Hi there 👋

-My name is Mateusz and I’m currently learing python.
+My name is Mateusz and I’m currently learing java and frontend.

 [My website](https://matpiekos.github.io/)